Rookwood Pottery Company: Wares

 With increased interest in the American Arts & Crafts Movement, a matte glaze was needed which could be used over under-glaze decoration (largely floral and scenic).
 Rookwood introduced a "Vellum" glaze in 1904, which presented a matte surface through which the slightly frosted-appearing decoration beneath could be seen.
+Rookwood artist Sara Sax, experimented in working with translucent vellum glaze and relief carving.

 One of the last glaze lines of Rookwood was "Ombroso," not used until after 1910.
 Ombroso, used on cut or incised pottery, is a brown or black matte glaze.

 In 1902, Rookwood began producing architectural pottery.
 Under the direction of William Watts Taylor, this division rapidly gained national and international acclaim.
 Many flat pieces were used around fireplaces in homes in Cincinnati and surrounding areas, while custom installations found their places in grand homes, hotels, and public spaces.
-Original Rookwood-installed tiles can be viewed in Carew Tower, Union Terminal and Dixie Terminal in Cincinnati, as well as the Rathskeller Room at the Seelbach Hilton in Louisville, Kentucky.
+Original Rookwood-installed tiles can be viewed in Carew Tower, Union Terminal and Dixie Terminal in Cincinnati, as well as the Rathskeller Room at the Seelbach Hilton in Louisville, Kentucky and the West Baden Springs Hotel in southern Indiana.
 In New York City, the Vanderbilt Hotel, Grand Central Station, Lord & Taylor, and several subway stops feature Rookwood tiles.
 "One of the most important Rookwood tile installations in the country" is on display at the Carnegie West Branch of Cleveland Public Library and depicts Durham Cathedral in England.

 The 1920s were highly prosperous years for Rookwood.
 The pottery employed about 200 workers, including sculptor Louise Abel and future sculptor Erwin Frey, and received almost 5,000 visitors to the Mount Adams business each year.